 Assets Capital is a medium to large size Peer to Peer – Peer to Business (P2P/P2B) lender.
 Offering very reasonable returns from 4.10% for instant access, auto investment portfolios.
-And over 15% for manually selected investments.
+To over 15% for manually selected investments.
 Providing loans to property developers and small businesses throughout the UK (most of which are secured by property).
-I like Assetz Capital, and consider them to be one of the better options for high returns with asset security as a big plus.
+I like Assetz Capital, and consider them to be one of the better options for high returns.
+With asset security as a big plus.

 Typically Available in 2 - 24 hours.

 Early Exit: Yes, no cost under normal market conditions.

 QAA account fastest exit.

 Min.
 Investment: £1 Auto Invest: Yes - 4 accounts Manual Invest: Yes, higher returns but no provision fund.
 Lending To: Borrowers Loan Types: Various Business Loans.

 Default Rates: Expected 4.6% actual below 3% Loans Amortize: Yes Loan Security: Yes.